 From 58 to 50 BC, during the conquest of Gaul, Julius Caesar observed the vital importance of wood in the production of his armaments and the construction of his fortifications.

-In 218 BC, when the Carthaginian general Hannibal aimed to conquer Rome, he quickly realized that to overcome the natural obstacles in his path, he needed wood, a lot of wood.
+In 218 BC, when the Carthaginian general Hannibal aimed to conquer Rome, he quickly realised that to overcome the natural obstacles in his path, he needed wood, a lot of wood.
 Wood to warm his troops while crossing the Alps and more wood to build rafts and ships to cross the Rhône.

 The oldest evidence of wooden furniture was found in the tomb of Queen Hetepheres I around 2550 BC and in that of Pharaoh Tutankhamun around 1330 BC.
 These pieces of furniture, including armchairs, beds, chests, screens, and sedan chairs, can be seen in major museums around the world.

-In 1991, a mummy known as Ötzi, the “Ice Man,” was discovered in Italy in the Val Senales near the Austrian border. Ötzi dates back to the Neolithic period, about 5,000 years ago, and remarkably, he was found with his well-preserved equipment from that era.
-Wood is omnipresent in this equipment: a backpack and a quiver with hazelwood frames (Corylus avellana), arrows made of wayfaring tree (Viburnum lantana) and cornelian cherry (Cornus mas), a dagger with an ash handle (Fraxinus spp.), a tool with a linden handle (Tilia spp.), a hatchet with a yew handle (Taxus baccata), and a bow also made of yew. Ötzi’s hatchet had a copper blade glued to the wood with birch pitch. Ötzi and his contemporaries had already understood and analyzed the full range of properties offered by wood.
+In 1991, a mummy known as Ötzi, “the Ice Man,” was discovered in Italy in the Val Senales near the Austrian border. Ötzi dates back to the Neolithic period, about 5,000 years ago, and remarkably, he was found with his well-preserved equipment from that era.
+Wood is omnipresent in this equipment: a backpack and a quiver with hazelwood frames (Corylus avellana), arrows made of viburnum (Viburnum lantana) and cornelian cherry (Cornus mas), a dagger with an ash handle (Fraxinus spp.), a tool with a linden handle (Tilia spp.), a hatchet with a yew handle (Taxus baccata), and a bow also made of yew. Ötzi’s hatchet had a copper blade glued to the wood with birch pitch. Ötzi and his contemporaries had already understood and analysed the full range of properties offered by wood.

 Given that wood is naturally biodegradable, traces of its use typically disappeared around 5000 BC.
 This was already a beautiful illustration of a material from the past.
 However, the explorations of Professor Larry Barham’s team from the University of Liverpool have changed this perspective.
 Their recent archaeological excavations were featured in an article published in November 2023 in the renowned scientific journal “Nature”.
 A wooden structure, assembled using a system of carved notches, was uncovered beneath a riverbed in Zambia.
 It was constructed 476,000 years ago!